djgroen/FabSim3/docs/remote_machine_configuration.md

 ```
 When defining a new machine in this way, all variables will by default have a value that is specified under the `#!yaml "default:"` heading of `machines.yml`.

-We recommend commiting these typo of definitions to the GitHub repository of FabSim3, unless the machine is non-public.
+We recommend commiting these type of definitions to the GitHub repository of FabSim3, unless the machine is non-public.

 #### Adding user information for an existing machine